Child Support Modification Attorneys Morris County, NJ

 At Jacobs Berger, our attorneys have extensive experience helping parents to modify their child support agreement, or contest a child support modification petition, in towns like Randolph, Madison, Tewksbury, Morristown, and the greater Morris County area.

-Contact our firm today to discuss your specific needs and concerns regarding a change to your child support agreement in a confidential case assessment.
+Contact our firm today to discuss your specific needs and concerns regarding a change to your child support agreement in a confidential Strategic Planning Session.

 In order for a judge to grant a modification to your Morris County child support agreement, the petitioning party must demonstrate that certain circumstances have changed permanently, substantially, and unpredictably (meaning that at the time the initial child support agreement was created, the changed circumstance could not reasonably have been anticipated by either party).

 Furthermore, child support modifications can be sought by either the dependent party (the person receiving child support payments) or the obligor (the person making child support payments to the other parent).

 Commonly cited changed circumstances which allow the dependent party to pursue an increase to their child support payments are:

 - The obligor received a raise or promotion

 - The dependent party or their children suffered a serious illness or disability

 While commonly cited changed circumstances which allow the obligor to pursue a reduction of their child support obligations are:

 - An increase in the cost of living